 ABOUT HAGOPIAN ARTS

-Hagopian Arts is an independent, female-owned public art initiative based in West Philadelphia, founded by Kala Hagopian in 2016.
+Hagopian Arts LLC is an independent, female-owned public art initiative based in West Philadelphia, founded by Kala Hagopian in 2016.
 With a focus on imagery inspired by nature, Hagopian Arts creates luminous murals that juxtapose highly rendered realism with vibrant geometric patterns and atmospheric elements.
 These artworks celebrate the beauty of the natural world while transforming urban spaces into dynamic narratives that highlight ecology, culture, and community.

 Kala’s upbringing in the rural landscapes of Central Vermont, immersed in nature and guided by her artist father, Philip Hagopian, profoundly shaped her painting style and environmental focus.
 Early training under her father instilled in Kala a deep understanding of color, composition, and light, which she further honed after moving to Philadelphia to study at the Pennsylvania Academy of Fine Arts, graduating in 2009.
 After beginning her public art career in 2012 as part of the mural collective Chroma Dolls, Kala established Hagopian Arts in 2016, bringing her passion for nature and art together in transformative public projects.
+Hagopian Arts' passion-driven initiative, the Eco Mural Project, launched in 2018 with over $75,000 in donated murals in West Philly, has grown into the foundation of Kala's commissioned work.

 Serving a wide range of clients—including international corporations, nonprofits, community organizations, real estate developers, small businesses, and private residences—Hagopian Arts prioritizes collaboration and community engagement.
 Each mural reflects the unique histories, traditions, and cultures of the neighborhoods it enhances, fostering meaningful connections between art and community.